ivoa/vo-dml/tools/ReadMe.md

 as below.

-1. [Install gradle](https://gradle.org/install/) and run `gradle init` and make choices for a library written in java.
+1. [Install gradle](https://gradle.org/install/) and run `gradle init` and make choices for a library written in java (with a Kotlin build script DSL).
 2. Edit a `build.gradle.kts` file with reference to the plugin (note substitute ![latest published version](https://img.shields.io/gradle-plugin-portal/v/net.ivoa.vo-dml.vodmltools?label=latest%20published%20version) below)

 ```kotlin